davidkel/davidkel.github.io/docs/Operations/managingids.md

 13. ping the card to prove it all works

 ### Adding a new network admin participant
-TBD
+It's possible to add another NetworkAdmin participant if you are using that participant for your business network, refer to [ACLs](./acls.md) for more details about defining permissions for participants.

-repeat steps 7-13 but create a NetworkAdmin participant
+repeat steps 7-13 but create a NetworkAdmin participant in step 9 as follows
 ```
 composer participant add -c admin@trade-network -d '{"$class":"org.hyperledger.composer.system.NetworkAdmin", "participantId":"restadmin"}'
 ```